 The recipe I worked from was this Pumpkin Ricotta Gnocchi, which was good, but maybe not great for gnocchi beginners.
-It also yielded a ton of gnocchi, meaning we ended up spending a lot of time rolling and cutting, and then we froze what we didn’t cook that night.
-To freeze the gnocchi to enjoy later down the road, we sprinkled a baking sheet with cornmeal (a tip I got from Giada De Laurentiis) and arranged the gnocchi on top in a single layer.
-When they were completely frozen, we transferred them to a freezer bag for storage.
+It also yielded a ton of gnocchi, meaning I ended up spending a lot of time rolling and cutting, and then we froze what we didn’t cook that night.
+To freeze the gnocchi to enjoy later down the road, I sprinkled a baking sheet with cornmeal (a tip I got from Giada De Laurentiis) and arranged the gnocchi on top in a single layer.
+When they were completely frozen, I transferred them to a freezer bag for storage.
 There seems to be much debate over whether it’s better to cook the gnocchi before freezing, but in this case we just went with the easiest method and froze them uncooked.
 However, next time I might try experimenting by freezing half of them cooked and leaving the other half uncooked for comparison.

 For the sauce I came up with my own recipe whichof course had to be cream based with pancetta, sage, and garlic, and I topped the dish with toasted pine nuts and garnished it with fried sage.
 It yields enough sauce for about a quarter of the gnocchi made or about enough for 3 or 4 people.